alexbelova/Programming-in-1C-Enterprise-8.3/README.md

 👀 I’m interested in programming.

-🌱 I’m currently learning programming languages such as C++, SQL.
+🌱 I’m currently learning programming on SQL, 1С.

 💞️ I’m looking to collaborate on ...